Your Custom Text Here

 @janinebrownstudio

 Janine Brown (b.
 Belmond, Iowa.
-1967) is a multidisciplinary artist in Connecticut and New York City.
+1967) is a multidisciplinary artist in Connecticut.
 Her experiences as a fashion designer, wife, and mother inform her work.
 She draws on these experiences to question ideas and stereotypes of people, places, and things.
 Her award-winning work has been shown in solo exhibitions at Silvermine Galleries (New Canaan, CT); Moorpark College Art Gallery (Moorpark, CA); and Gallery 825 (Los Angeles, CA).
 Group exhibitions include “Stitching the Revolution” at the Mattatuck Museum (Waterbury, CT); “NOW: As a Consequence of Fact” at Pen & Brush (New York City, NY); “Liminal Forms” at The Invisible Dog (Brooklyn, NY); and “Tra 2 Mari” at the Museo Area Archeologica Arte Contemporanea (Cisternino, Italy).
+Brown holds an MFA from the School of Visual Arts (NY), an MBA from New York University’s Stern School of Business, an AAS from the Fashion Institute of Technology, and a BFA from Iowa State University.

 Artist Statement